ScotGovAnalysis/rpkgchecker/README.md

 request_tb <- export_required_packages(compare_tb, "C:/repos")
 ```

-## Acquiring searching dependencies for all existing packages on a server
+## Searching dependencies for all existing packages on a server

 In locked down IT situations, might have a server inside the
 organisation’s firewall storing R packages for install internally.